kulkultech/open-source/en_ID/pages/internship.md

 ## Step 5 - Keeping fork updated

-At this fifth stage, we will discuss a little how to keeping fork updated.
+At this fifth stage, we will discuss a little how-to to keeping fork updated.
 So the goal is how we can get the latest version from the upstream repository and then merge the new changes into your fork.

-Note: you can follow this steps.
+Note: you can follow this steps below<br />
-1. Add the original remote url repository with this command `git remote add upstream <REPO_URL>` ,the original repository is mostly called `upstream`.
+**1**.
+Add the original remote URL repository with this command `git remote add upstream <REPO_URL>` ,the original repository is mostly called `upstream`.
-2. To make sure remote is added, you can check with this command `git remote -v`.
+**2**.
+To make sure remote is added, you can check with this command `git remote -v`.
-3. Now, to keep `upstream` updated run this command `git fetch upstream`.
+**3**.
+Now, to keep `upstream` updated run this command `git fetch upstream`.

 To finish this step you can follow the tutorial below.